thomasfjen/enderwire_nonpro/README.md

 Overview of changes:

-- Y-axis extrusion moved forward with replacing the bolts with shorter ones and using t-nuts in the extrusion.
+- Y-axis extrusion moved forward with replacing the M5 bolts with shorter ones and using t-nuts in the extrusion.
+  35mm bolts are bit too long depending on how the extrusions are machined, so use some washers under the bolt head till the bolts does not hit the bottom of the extrusion.
 - Modified Skirt to hold PSU, added Parts when using original PSU.
 - Modified Rear Grill to have some room (a few Millimeters) for belt tightening.
 - Located of Pi to the front.